-19.14.1.
-Be fitted with a safety roll-over bar complying with Motorsport UK requirements as specified in

-Section K except for vehicles of Periods A - E inclusive.
-It is strongly recommended that all vehicles be fitted with safety roll-over bars.

-19.14.2.
-Be fitted with currently FIA Homologated safety harness to be worn at all times by the driver during training, practice and competition unless the vehicle was constructed in Periods A to E.
+- 19.14.1.
+Be fitted with a safety roll-over bar complying with Motorsport UK requirements as specified in Section K except for vehicles of Periods A E inclusive.
+It is strongly recommended that all vehicles be fitted with safety roll-over bars - 19.14.2.
+Be fitted with currently FIA Homologated safety harness to be worn at all times by the driver during training, practice and competition unless the vehicle was constructed in Periods A to E. - 19.14.3.

-19.14.3.
 If fitted with lightened non-standard doors be fitted with a horizontal safety bar across the door(s) aperture below the line of the window and at a suitable height to protect the driver.
-This must not be integral with the door.

-19.14.4.
-Have any forward facing lamps of more than 32 sq.cm in surface area adequately protected and secured in case of glass breakage.

-19.14.5.
-Not pass fluids through any chassis tubes in space frame vehicles.
+This must not be integral with the door. - 19.14.4.
+Have any forward facing lamps of more than 32 sq.cm in surface area adequately protected and secured in case of glass breakage. - 19.14.5.
+Not pass fluids through any chassis tubes in space frame vehicles. - 19.14.6.

-19.14.6.
 Glass sunroofs are not permitted.
 Sunroofs may be of a non-shattering solid material other than glass.
 The sunroof aperture may be closed by solid material permanently fitted in place.
 Exceptionally, vehicles fitted with fabric, folding type sunroofs are permitted providing that they are fitted with a full roll cage as in K.1.6.1 or K.1.6.2.
-Any sunroof must be firmly secured in the closed position.
+Any sunroof must be firmly secured in the closed position. - 19.14.7.

-19.14.7.
 Vehicles of Periods A-F be equipped with a fire extinguisher in accordance with K.3.1.2(b).
 Other vehicles to be equipped with a fire extinguisher in accordance with K.3.1.2(a).

-19.14.8.
-A red light in compliance with K.5.1 must be fitted.

-19.14.9.
-The Technical Regulations of any Championship or Series for any new design of Single Seater Racing Car must comply with the relevant sections of FIA, Appendix J, Article 277.
+- 19.14.8.
+A red light in compliance with K.5.1 must be fitted. - 19.14.9.
+The Technical Regulations of any Championship or Series for any new design of Single Seater Racing Car Are subject to approval and must be in compliance with the Vehicle Technical requirements published by Motorsport UK.